Risk Management and Legal Liability

 Accessibility of Events and Organization Participation

-Section 504 of the Rehabilitation Act and the Americans with Disabilities Act state: “No otherwise qualified individual with a disability in the United States… shall, solely by the reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance” (Americans with Disabilities Act).
+Section 504 of the Rehabilitation Act and the Americans with Disabilities Act state: “No qualified individual with a disability in the United States… on the basis disability, be excluded from the participation in, or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any public entity.”
+(Americans with Disabilities Act).

 Individuals with disabilities, including students, cannot be prevented from participating in campus organizations and activities because of their own disability.
-Meetings and activities must be held in buildings accessible to individuals who use wheelchairs or other mobility devices.
-If an individual requires an accommodation to attend an activity, those accommodations must be provided, if reasonable.
-For example, a student who has hearing loss may require a sign language interpreter or an individual with vision loss may need all materials provided electronically.
+Meetings and activities must be accessible If an individual requires an accommodation to remove a disability-related barrier to attend an activity, those accommodations must be provided, if reasonable.
+For example, a student who is D/deaf or hard of hearing may require sign language interpreting or a blind individual may need printed materials provided electronically.